doodzik/hydraulik/README.md

 ##Guide

 The source code lives in the src folder.
+The master branch is always the last released version.
+On the development branch is the working code.

 ###hydraulik.jsx
 exports all classes that can be accessible through `import * from 'hydraulik'`